syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/09.dnsaas/docs.en.md

 ### Overview

-OpenStack's Designate provides a Domain Name Service as a Service (DNSaaS).
+OpenStack's Designate provides a Domain Name Service as a service (DNSaaS).
-This means that zones and records can be configured within OpenStack.
+This means that zones and records can be configured within OpenStack via an API and will be queryable via DNS from public nameservers run by SysEleven.
-No dedicated virtual machines are required to use this service.
+Users do not require any dedicated virtual machines to use this service.

 !!! **Feature availability**
 !!!
-DNSaaS gets released 07/2019.
+DNSaaS was released 06/2019.
 Reliability and performance may not immediately be fully established.

 ### Prerequisites